fwinkelbauer/Bumpy/README.md

 ## Configuration

 Bumpy's configuration is based on the presence of a `.bumpyconfig` file in the current working directory.
-This file dictates the behaviour of Bumpy using a pair of glob patterns and regular expressions, e.g:
+This file dictates the behavior of Bumpy using a pair of glob patterns and regular expressions, e.g:

 ```
 # Example: Search for all .nuspec files in the NuSpec directory
 [NuSpec\**\*.nuspec]
 regex = <version>(?<version>\d+(\.\d+)+)

-# Example: The default read/write encoding is UTF-8 without BOM, but you can change this behaviour (e.g. UTF-8 with BOM)
+# Example: The default read/write encoding is UTF-8 without BOM, but you can change this behavior (e.g. UTF-8 with BOM)
 [AssemblyInfo.cs]
 encoding = UTF-8
 regex = (?<version>\d+\.\d+\.\d+\.\d+)